This blog post is sponsored by TenantCloud.

 It's easy to do with TenantCloud Messenger.

-It’s also worth noting – with TenantCloud’s free mobile app, both you and your tenants can have a user-friendly experience unlike anything else offered in the industry today.
+It's also worth noting that with TenantCloud's free mobile app, you and your tenants can have a user-friendly experience unlike anything else offered in the industry today.

-This is actually a hugely important innovation!
+This is a hugely important innovation!
 Check out this blog post for more info.

 4. Massive Free Exposure for Listings

-Every TenantCloud landlord and property manager has the benefit of a free listing site.
+Every TenantCloud landlord and property manager benefits from a free listing site.

-This doesn’t just allow you to create beautiful property listings without having to manage your own website, it also gets you massive exposure from a single platform.
+This doesn't just allow you to create beautiful property listings without managing your website and gets you massive exposure from a single platform.

-This means you won’t have to mess around with posting your listing on multiple websites, you can post it to ONE website and the information will appear on all these other platforms automatically.
+This means you won't have to mess around with posting your listing on multiple websites; you can post it to ONE website, and the information will automatically appear on all these other platforms.